cosmoscout/csp-volume-rendering/README.md

 | *position* | double[3] | `[0,0,0]` | Offset from the center of the frame in meters. |
 | *scale* | double | `1` | Factor by which the volume should be scaled.
 A value of `1` results in the volume being scaled to be the same size as the specified anchor. |
 | *rotation* | double[3] | `[0,0,0]` | Rotation of the volume as pitch, yaw, roll euler angles in degrees. |

+# Data preparation

+There are a few aspects to be regarded when preparing your data for use with this plugin.

+## Naming files

+First of all, your data files have to be named in a specific manner.
+Currently, each file may only contain one timestep of the dataset.
+A numerical representation of the timestep has to be present at some point in the filename, e.g. "Sim_01.vtk", "Sim_02.vtk" etc.
+In the `data.namePattern` configuration property, this numerical representation has to be marked with a regular expression capture group, e.g. `"Sim_([0-9]+).vtk"`.

+Optionally you can save timesteps in multiple levels of detail as separate files.
+The level of detail has to be represented as a numerical value in the filename with lower values meaning lower levels of detail.
+The lod component of the filename has to occur before the timestep component.
+In the `data.namePattern` configuration property, this numerical representation has to also be marked with a second regular expression capture group.

+## Generating CSV

+In addition to the files containing the volume data, a csv file containing scalar values has to be generated and saved in the same directory as the volume data.
+Only one file is needed and it will be used for all timesteps.
+The file has to be named according to the `data.namePattern` configuration property, with the extension replaced by `.csv`.
+It can be created in ParaView by using File->Save Data and selecting "Comma or Tab Delimited Files" for "Files of Type".

+This file will be used for filling the parallel coordinates plot with data.
+The parallel coordinates plot runs fine with around 100.000 lines, but if your dataset contains more points/cells, you should consider writing only a subset of the data to the csv file.

+For NetCDF data files, the python script under [`scripts/metadata.py`](scripts/metadata.py) can be used.
+Run it using `python scripts/metadata.py /path/to/datafile.nc` to generate the csv file next to the original file.

 # Usage